Uiloq Slettemark: Athletic career

-She is married to Øystein Slettemark who is also a biathlete as are their children Ukaleq (born 2001) and Sondre (born 2004).
-Between the two of them they have competed about thirty times in the Arctic Circle Race winning a large number of medals.
-Uiloq said that she had 14 medals and she might have obtained 15 if she had not been seven months pregnant whilst competing.
-She has won the race on several occasions.
-She did not compete in 2012 as she was busy in another event in Greenland.
+Between the two of them, she and her hsuband have competed about thirty times in the Arctic Circle Race, both winning a large number of medals.
+The race is a challenging three-day race that covers 160 km.
+Uiloq had won 8 times by 2007 and won an eight time in 2008.
+In 2012, Uiloq said that she had won 14 medals in the race and she might have obtained 15 if she had not been seven months pregnant whilst competing one year.
+She did not compete in 2012, as she was busy with an invitation to cross the Greenland ice cap.